ninn-kou/flockr/README.md

 ## Changelog

  * 08/10: Added section 6.8
- * 08/10: Removed any reference to "admin"
+ * 08/10: Removed any reference to "admin", clarity about implementing entire interface

 ## Contents

   1. Aims